 Nine months into the conflict, the Earth Federation has developed its own powerful mobile suit called the Gundam.
 When Zeon launches an attack on the colony holding the Gundam, a 15-year-old civilian named Amuro Ray suddenly finds himself thrown into a conflict that will take him all across Earth and space, pitting him against the enemy's ace pilot, Char Aznable.

-Mobile Suit Gundam had such low ratings that the series was cancelled while it was on the air.
-The series was later edited into the form of three theatrical films which, alongside Bandai's release of Mobile Suit figures, helped to revitalise the franchise.
-It revolutionised the genre by portraying mecha as piloted military weaponry with real-world scientific basis instead of superheroes' giant robots, often referred to as the 'real robot' genre, it became the norm for mecha anime in the following years after its release.
+It revolutionized the genre by portraying mecha as piloted military weaponry with real-world scientific basis instead of superheroes' giant robots.
+Often referred to as the 'real robot' genre, it became the norm for mecha anime in the following years after its release.

 Mobile Suit Gundam, a title every anime fan has surely heard.
 Some of us love and praise the franchise spawned by this original series, and for some of us it just didn't quite do the job.
 Regardless, there is no denying it is a revolutionary title that has advanced anime as a whole.
 It's truly a classic series that has left its impact, or rather, is still making an impact on anime.
 As you can see by my high rating of 9, I'm one of the fans that adored this series.
 So now let's see why this is an outstanding series.